GuanceCloud/guance-docs/docs/en/management/invite-member.md

 Go to **Management > Member Management > Invite Members**.
 In the current window, enter the email address of the invited member and press Enter.
 Click **Confirm** to send the invitation notification to the invited member for the current workspace.
 Once the member completes the authentication, they can access.

 - Support inviting multiple members at the same time.
 - Support selecting one or more roles to set permissions for new members.
-You can also create custom roles for members through [Role Management](role-management.md).
+You can also create custom roles for members through [Roles](role-management.md).

 ### :material-numeric-2-circle: Navigation Quick Access {#navigation}